Scooter the Box Turtle

 Turtle Rescue of Long Island

-The goal of Turtle Rescue of Long Island is to provide reliable, up to date information on the care of turtles and tortoises as well as provide a haven for those in need.
-On the pages of this website I hope you will find the information you are looking for.
+The goal of Turtle Rescue of Long Island is to provide reliable, up to date information on the care of turtles and tortoises as well as provide a haven for native turtles until they can be released back to the wild.
+On the pages of this website we hope you will find the information you are looking for.
 We strive to provide the best possible information on all aspects of care of chelonians.
 You will find links to some of the best sites on the web for species specific care.
 If you can’t find something just send us an e-mail and we’ll try to find the info for you.
+(TurtlerescueLI@gmail.com)

 Sulcata